cloudflare/cloudflare-docs/content/pages/how-to/use-worker-for-ab-testing-in-pages.md

 # Use Pages Functions for A/B testing

 In this guide, you will learn how to use [Page Functions](/pages/platform/functions/) for A/B testing in your Pages projects.
-A/B testing is a user experience research methodology applied when comparing two or more versions of a webpage or app.
+A/B testing is a user experience research methodology applied when comparing two or more versions of a webpage or application.
 With A/B testing, you can serve two or more versions of a webpage to users and divide traffic to your site.

 # Overview

-While setting up different versions of your application to determine the experience for your users with A/B testing is unique to your specific use case, the actual process of setting up a/b testing can be general.
+While setting up different versions of your application to determine the experience for your users with A/B testing is unique to your specific use case, the process of setting up A/B testing can be broken down into the same helpful principles.

 Depending on the number of versions you have(this guide uses two), you can assign your users into experimental groups.
-To ensure that a user remains in the group you have given, they will be set cookies stored in the browsers.
+To ensure that a user remains in the group you have given, a cookie will be set and stored in the browsers.
 Then, based on the value of the cookie, they will sever the route associated with that cookie.

 {{<Aside type="Note">}}